 Describe the chaos of play night.

-That entire 24hr period is a site to behold.
+That entire 24hr period is a sight to behold.
 With a thousand jobs left to be done, no one is above chipping in whatever way they can.
 We have campers doing other campers make-up.
 The paint is usually still drying on the sets as the audience is filling in.
 From where I sit in the booth I can see the stampede of campers rushing up from dinner to see the show, and that’s when I know the show is about to start.
 It is both amusing and terrifying.

 What is the most important thing that you’ve learned from Manitou theater?